-(i) with the approval of the Minister, be sold by the Executive Director in the manner prescribed; or
+(i) with the approval of the Minister, be sold by the CEO in the manner prescribed; or

 (ii) subject to subsection (2), be held by a person subject to —

-(A) written conditions imposed by the Executive Director and given to that person; and
+(A) written conditions imposed by the CEO and given to that person; and

-(B) payment to the Executive Director by that person of an amount not exceeding the wholesale value of the seized pearl oyster or pearl oyster spat determined by the Executive Director, which amount shall be held by the Executive Director until that offence has been prosecuted and any appeal has been heard or the time for lodging an appeal has expired without an appeal having been lodged, and then be returned to that person.
+(B) payment to the CEO by that person of an amount not exceeding the wholesale value of the seized pearl oyster or pearl oyster spat determined by the CEO, which amount shall be held by the CEO until that offence has been prosecuted and any appeal has been heard or the time for lodging an appeal has expired without an appeal having been lodged, and then be returned to that person.

-(2) Where the Executive Director decides that a person has breached a condition imposed under subsection (1)(b)(ii), the amount paid to the Executive Director under that subsection is forfeited to the Crown by virtue of this section and credited to the Fisheries Research and Development Fund and the person shall be notified in writing accordingly.
+(2) Where the CEO decides that a person has breached a condition imposed under subsection (1)(b)(ii), the amount paid to the CEO under that subsection is forfeited to the Crown by virtue of this section and credited to the Fisheries Research and Development Fund and the person shall be notified in writing accordingly.

 (3) The proceeds of the sale of any pearl oyster or pearl oyster spat under subsection (1) shall —